Leisure & Events Management

 The attraction and theme park industry is rapidly growing and changing.
 Museums and science centres no longer focus exclusively on education, but are adding entertainment and experiential elements to their offerings in the form of themed exhibitions, interaction and attractions.
 Zoos are building climbing parks; shopping centres are adding value to the shopping experience by means of, for instance, aquariums and simulation games.
 At the same time, major attraction parks are evolving into holiday resorts, featuring hotels, entertainment centres and water parks.
 Gaining an edge over their competitors is now more important than ever for all these attractions.
 As a result, young professionals with creative ideas and market knowledge are in growing demand.
 In this track you will learn to understand the market and develop business models for new products or services at existing attractions.
 You will learn how to enhance the visitor experience and you will learn about marketing, finances, personnel planning, hospitality and safety.
 As a future visitor attraction manager, you will also develop skills in the areas of communication, networking and negotiating.
 You will be working on real-life assignments drawn from the professional field.
 You will also have the opportunity to do your work placement at leading parks and resorts, such as Walt Disney World Resort in Orlando and the Efteling.

+This track is also offered to students of the degree programmes Hotel Management and Tourism Management.
 More information on this track can be find on the website Discover Attractions and Theme Parks Management.

 - Social Innovation